Structural Bioinformatics & Modelling

 The Structural Bioinformatics & Modelling course, created and maintained by the Computational Structural Biology group of Utrecht University, is aimed at those interested in learning homology modelling, molecular simulation, and docking of biological molecules.
 The course material requires a solid understanding of molecular biology, namely of protein sequence and structure, as well as familiarity with basic chemistry concepts.
 Experience with a UNIX-like command-line environment is not required but helps tying the commands to the modelling concepts and the biology.

 The course is divided into three modules, each covering a particular modelling method.
 While the goal is to combine the three methods to answer a biological problem, each module can be followed independently.
 The two first modules, molecular dynamics and homology modelling, require installation of specific software packages: GROMACS, MODELLER, and HMMER.
 Further, the homology modelling part relies heavily on MODELLER, which is free for academic use but nonetheless requires registration.
 The third module, data-driven docking, uses the HADDOCK web server, which, like MODELLER, requires registration but is free for academic users.
-The course material is available for free on GitHub and makes use of virtualization software (Virtualbox).
+The course material as well as all the required scripts are available for free on GitHub.
+The course makes use of virtualization software (Virtualbox).

 Each module has its separate set of web pages, but they all share the same conventions.
 Throughout the material, colored text will be used to refer to questions or instructions, Linux and/or Pymol commands, and attention prompts (to avoid distractions!).
 Students following these tutorials should try their best and answer these questions, instead of blindly copy-pasting commands!